AdobeDocs/photoshop-api-docs/README.md

 If your font is not included in either of these locations you must include an href to the font in your request.
 See the api docs for more information.

-Fonts the user is authorized to access via [Typekit](https://fonts.adobe.com/fonts).
-(Currently only available for OAuth tokens, service token support is forthcoming...)

-If your font is not included in either of these locations you must include an href to the font in your request.
-See the api docs for more information.

 Font support is a work in progress.

 ## SmartObject